-In the first half of 2022, the Northeast Brazil Airport Group issued Commercial Papers for €55 million, which were repaid in the third quarter.
+In the first half of 2022, there was income for the amount of €55 million corresponding to the issuance of commercial papers by the Northeast Brazil Airport Group, which were repaid in the third quarter of that same year.

-The headings 'Other income' and 'Other payments' include collections for €71.8 million and payments for the amount of €92.3 mainly from the constitution and refunds of deposits and guarantees received in the operation of the business.
+The headings 'Other income' and 'Other payments' include income for the amount of €71.8 million and payments for the amount of €92.3 mainly from the constitution and refunds of deposits and bonds received in the operation of the business.